When did Russia invade Ukraine?

 The question of fighter jets now needs to be resolved with some urgency as the war enters a new stage with the coming of spring.

-It is feared that Mr Putin could now resort to even more drastic measures as the fist anniversary of the war approaches, given that he will be under enormous pressure to present demonstrable “wins” to a Russian public growing impatient with a futile conflict.
+It is feared that Mr Putin, humiliated by the failure of his conquest so far, could now resort to even more drastic measures as the first anniversary of the war approaches, given that he will be under enormous pressure to present demonstrable “wins” to a Russian public growing impatient with a futile conflict.

 Join our commenting forum